 You can navigate down to the comms chat box.
 Doing so enables the keyboard for typing a message only.
-When you press the "R2" button, the message will be transmitted to whatever ship you have currently targeted.
+When you press "ENTER" the message will be transmitted to whatever ship you have currently targeted.

-You can quickly send a message to a targeted ship by pressing "Quick comms".
+You can quickly send a message to a targeted ship by pressing "Quick comms" (by default bound to "ENTER" when using mouse and keyboard).
 This will directly summon the comms chat box and enable the keyboard for typing.